Absence of zeros implies strong spatial mixing: Concluding remarks

 \section{Concluding remarks}

 As mentioned in the introduction our approach is quite robust and is applicable to many other models as well.
 The two examples that were covered in the previous sections essentially suggest a recipe for proving strong spatial mixing from absence of complex zeros.
-Roughly the steps are as follows. \begin{enumerate} \item Express the conditional probability as a rational function and bound this function using knowledge about absence of complex zeros of the partition function (with boundary conditions) either using Montel's theorem or a variant of Lemma~\ref{lem:bounded hom}. \item Express the partition function of the model as the multivariate independence polynomial of an auxiliary graph with suitable weights. \item Use the cluster expansion to obtain a combinatorial interpretation of the coefficients of the series expansion of the rational function and show that the $k$th coefficient depends only on the depth $O(k)$ neighbourhood of the root vertex. \end{enumerate}
+Roughly the steps are as follows. \begin{enumerate} \item Express the conditional probability as a rational function and bound this function using knowledge about absence of complex zeros of the partition function (with boundary conditions) either using Theorem~\ref{thm:montel} (Montel's theorem) or a variant of Lemma~\ref{lem:bounded hom}. \item Express the partition function of the model as the multivariate independence polynomial of an auxiliary graph with suitable weights. \item Use the cluster expansion to obtain a combinatorial interpretation of the coefficients of the series expansion of the rational function and show that the $k$th coefficient depends only on the depth $O(k)$ neighbourhood of the root vertex. \end{enumerate}

-It would be very interesting to know if strong spatial mixing with exponential rate is equivalent to absence of zeros in some qualitative sense.
-Let us state a concrete question for the independence polynomial, but the question is equally interesting for other models as well.
+It would be very interesting to know if strong spatial mixing with exponential rate implies absence of zeros in some qualitative sense.
+We expect some version of this implication to be true, but for now we refrain from making any bold conjectures.
+Instead, we state a concrete question for the independence polynomial, but the question is equally interesting for other models as well.

 \begin{question} Let $\mathcal{G}$ be an infinite family of bounded degree graphs.
 Suppose there exist constants $r>1$ and $\lambda^\star>0$ such that the hard-core measure at any $\lambda\in (0,\lambda^\star]$ satisfies strong spatial mixing with exponential rate $r$ on $\mathcal{G}$.
-Does there exist an open set $U\subset \mathbb{C}$ containing $[0,\lambda^\star]$ such that for all $G\in \mathcal{G}$ and $\lambda\in U$, $Z_G(\lambda)\neq 0$. \end{question}
+Does there exist an open set $U\subset \mathbb{C}$ containing $[0,\lambda^\star]$ such that for all $G\in \mathcal{G}$ and $\lambda\in U$, $Z_G(\lambda)\neq 0$? \end{question}

 Another interesting question can be found when looking at colorings of trees: \begin{question} Consider the $q\times q$ matrix $J-I$, where $I$ denotes the identity matrix.
 The partition function $Z_G(J-I)$, is equal to the number of proper $q$-colorings of the graph $G$.
 It was recently shown that $\mu_{(J-I)}$ satisfies strong spatial mixing on the collection of all trees of maximum degree at most $\Delta$ provided $q\geq 1.59 \Delta$~\cite{SSMcoloringtree}.
 It is however only known that there exists some $\eps>0$ such that $Z_T(J-I+zI)\neq 0$ for all $z$ in an $\eps$-neighbourhood of the unit interval and all trees of maximum degree at most $\Delta$ \emph{with} boundary conditions for $q\geq 2\Delta$~\cite{LSScorrelation}.
 Can the constant $2$ be replaced by $1.59$?
 So as to match the strong spatial mixing result. \end{question}